Lumma: Infostealer threat tricks users into running malicious PowerShell commands

 Most people are familiar with common forms of social engineering, whereby users are tricked into replying to phishing emails, entering their credentials on fake sites, or downloading malware – but the recent Lumma infostealer campaign uses a less familiar technique.

 Typically, a user is presented with a webpage posing as an authentication check.
 In the background, a malicious command is copied to the clipboard using JavaScript.
-The user is instructed to press Ctrl+R (opening the Run dialogue), then Ctrl+V (pasting the command), and Enter (executing the command) – tricking the user into running the command themselves.
+The user is instructed to press Win+R (opening the Run dialogue), then Ctrl+V (pasting the command), and Enter (executing the command) – tricking the user into running the command themselves.

 This explains the activity we saw in this case, and why it stemmed from an interactively launched process.
 While Solis MDR was able to remediate the technical artefacts on the endpoint, we also advised the customer to ensure their users are aware of this increasingly common technique, and the dangers of trusting instructions they are presented with online.